- Study with Us

 - International Students

 - About Us

 The modern clinician must have the required skills and tools to advance medical knowledge through research.
 To equip you with these skills, you will spend your formative medical training years in a world-class, research-focused academic environment.
-In this environment of self-directed learning, discovery and culture of enquiry curious and dedicated PMC students thrive.
+In this environment of self-directed learning, discovery and culture of enquiry curious and dedicated RUMC students thrive.

 Student Medical Journal

 At RCSI, students are encouraged to become involved in the Student Medical Journal (RCSIsmj).
 The journal provides a forum for RCSI student contributions to the field of medicine.

 The journal publishes student research ranging from basic laboratory science and clinical work to humanities analyses of medicine in society.
 The goal of the RCSIsmj is to encourage student research, writing and submission for publication.
 The journal has a broad international readership which it reaches through print and electronic versions.

 Student Research Programme

 At UCD, our students have long been active and award-winning participants in the Student Summer Research Programme.
 The programme encourages supports and rewards excellence in student research.

 The programme provides you with the opportunity to undertake structured, voluntary research during the summer months, under the guidance and supervision of an academic or clinician.
 The programme is one of the highlights of the School Calendar and brings to life the School’s commitment to foster a passion for enquiry, discovery and investigative research.